 Positive sensitisation reactions to octocrylene are strongly related to a previous photoallergy to topical ketoprofen, where 27-80% of patients who were photoallergic to ketoprofen co-reacted to octocrylene.
 The mechanism of this reaction is unknown (SCCS 2021).
-Ketoprofen is not identified in any topical medicines on the (TGA n.d.).
+Ketoprofen is not identified in any topical medicines on the Australian Register of Therapeutic Goods (TGA n.d.).